 Android by Google is an open-source OS that avoids a centralized point of failure where only one player oversees innovation by welcoming developers for their suggestions and views.

-Stage 6: Enabling Elements
+Step 6: Enabling Elements

 The last section of this executive's guide to software mainly deals with enablers.
 To enable the success of the software, a well-worked financial model combined with well-planned portfolio management, a strong organizational & governance framework will be required.
 They play a crucial role in bridging the gap between the technical and non-technical worlds.